All Episodes

 It's just a wrong perception of how many people are here.

-And real quick, guys, don't forget, go to patreon.com slash Caitlin Bennett to support my work.
+And real quick, guys, don't forget, go to patreon.com/slash Caitlin Bennett to support my work.

 Keep me coming out here and exposing these radical leftists.

-What are your supporting today?
+What are you supporting today?

-Uh I'm supporting women.
+I'm supporting women.

-I don't know why you should be, right?
+Don't know why you should be, right?

 Yeah, exactly.